slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Is it better to be a specialist or a generalist?

 - To be an entrepreneur you need to know a little about a lot of things.
-- To be employed, if you pick the right specialization (specialization is risky), you'll do better as a specialist.
+- To be employed, if you pick the right specialization, you'll do better as a specialist.

 ### How to advance career?

 Knowledge + metaknowledge (instead of asking, journal higher hierarchy than you)

+- Become the best at one specific thing.
+- Become very good (top 25%) at two or more things.

 > *'I had a manager who once said the people who were terminated were those who question too much and do too little.'*